Normandy landings: Gold Beach

 The first landings on Gold Beach were set for 07:25 because of the differences in the tide between there and the US beaches.
 High winds made conditions difficult for the landing craft, and the amphibious DD tanks were released close to shore or directly on the beach instead of further out as planned.
 Three of the four guns in a large emplacement at the Longues-sur-Mer battery were disabled by direct hits from the cruisers HMS and at 06:20.
 The fourth gun resumed firing intermittently in the afternoon, and its garrison surrendered on 7 June.
 Aerial attacks had failed to hit the Le Hamel strongpoint, which had its embrasure facing east to provide enfilade fire along the beach and had a thick concrete wall on the seaward side.
 Its 75 mm gun continued to do damage until 16:00, when an Armoured Vehicle Royal Engineers (AVRE) tank fired a large demolition charge into its rear entrance.
 A second casemated emplacement at La Rivière containing an 88 mm gun had been neutralised by a tank at 07:30.

 Meanwhile, infantry began clearing the heavily fortified houses along the shore and advanced on targets further inland.
 The No. 47 (Royal Marine) Commando moved toward the small port at Port-en-Bessin and captured it the following day in the Battle of Port-en-Bessin.
 Company Sergeant Major Stanley Hollis received the only Victoria Cross awarded on D-Day for his actions including attacking two pillboxes at the Mont Fleury high point.
-On the western flank, the 1st Battalion, Royal Hampshire Regiment captured Arromanches (future site of Mulberry "B"), and contact was made on the eastern flank with the Canadian forces at Juno.
+On the western flank, the 1st Battalion, Hampshire Regiment captured Arromanches (future site of Mulberry "B"), and contact was made on the eastern flank with the Canadian forces at Juno.
 Bayeux was not captured the first day because of stiff resistance from the 352nd Infantry Division.
 Allied casualties at Gold Beach are estimated at 1,000.